opnsense/docs/source/manual/how-tos/nginx_ip_acl.rst

 Next enter a reasonable title, for example here "Allow Private IPs" was used.
 Now the different IP addresses or IP ranges can be entered.
-In this case some common private IP ranges were allowd and the default rule was set to block.
+In this case some common private IP ranges were allowed and the default rule was set to block.
-A new line can be added by clicking the + icon while trash can deletes the row.
+A new line can be added by clicking the + icon while the trash can icon deletes the row.
-This means that this searvice should be only visible internally.
+This means that this service should be only visible internally.

 ..
 Warning::
-    Keep in mind that carrier grade NAT (CGN) may cause some trouble with this ACLs too.
+    Keep in mind that carrier grade NAT (CGN) may cause some trouble with these ACLs too.
 Please check how your traffic is handled first.

-Assign it to a Location, HTTP- or Stream-Server
+Assign it to a Location, HTTP or Stream-Server
 -----------------------------------------------

 In the last step, the user list must be added to the object, that supports it.